kdave/btrfsmaintenance/README.md

 '*.timer' and respective '*.service' files have to be installed so the timers work properly.

-Some package managers (eg. `apt`) will configure the timers automatically at install time - you can check with `ls /usr/lib/systemd/system/btrfs*`.
+Some package managers (e.g. `apt`) will configure the timers automatically at install time - you can check with `ls /usr/lib/systemd/system/btrfs*`.

 To install the timers manually, run `btrfsmaintenance-refresh-cron.sh timer`.